aleshaleksey/fansys23/skills.md

   - For every 10lb of carried equipment: -1 penalty.
 - Special:
   - Entities with a swim speed can always "take care" to swim.
-  - Floation devices (improvised or purpose made) reduce thresholds for staying or returning to the surface by 5.
+  - Floatation devices (improvised or purpose made) reduce thresholds for staying or returning to the surface by 5.
   - An entity with a diver's kit can see normally in the fluid, can swim at 1/2 base speed instead of 1/4 base speed, and does not need to worry about breath for 30 minutes.
 Usually a diver's kit is designed specifically for one fluid.
 - **Take care**: Yes.
 - **Try again**: No. The dynamic nature of failure and drowning makes it meaningless.